9r0x/vip/README.md

 7. Seamless recognition of simultaneous key presses.
 8. Panel repositioning enabled through dragging the reposition key.
 9. Dynamic pointer movement simulation (relative or absolute).
+10. Macro execution for a sequence of actions with a single key press(keys, mouses, sleeps, nested loops).

 ## Notes